PipeBot: Easy to Make SmartPhone Controlled Robot Using Arduino

 By the end of connection, the boards should look something like this.
 You can now stick the Arduino shield and the motor driver back to back using hot glue as shown in the third part of the figure below.

 Programming the Toy Robot

 And now, we need to program it.
 I am using the FTDI parallel to serial converter to program the Arduino pro.
-If you don’t have this converter, go through this instructable to program it using Arduino UNO.
+If you don’t have this converter, go through this instructable to program our robot using Arduino UNO.